 Budapest is far removed from the global capitals of burgerdom, so if you grew up eating In-N-Out Double Doubles or ShackBurgers, you may feel underwhelmed by the local offerings.
-But several Budapest burger joints are nonetheless working hard on perfecting their burger games, and if you keep your expectations in check, you might be in for a positive surprise.
+Several Budapest burger joints, however, have been working hard on perfecting their burger games, and if you keep your expectations in check, you might be in for a positive surprise.

-Pesti Burger is a chic burger joint on the campus of Semmelweis University, near the Basic Medical Science Center’s glass-curtained building in Budapest's District 9.
-You might think that slinging pricey burgers on a college campus isn't the savviest of business ideas, but Pesti Burger tends to get at least half full at midday (granted: the wallet-friendlier pasta joint next door is usually mobbed with students). .
+Pesti Burger is a chic burger joint on the campus of Semmelweis University, near the glass-curtained building of the Basic Medical Science Center in Budapest's District 9.
+If you think that slinging pricey burgers on a college campus isn't a savvy business idea, think again: Pesti Burger fills up nicely at midday with both students and local office workers (granted, the wallet-friendlier pasta joint next door is usually mobbed by students).

-Let’s get the annoying part out of the way: the co-owner of Bamba Marha fashions himself as Hungary's “burger pope,” a curiously narcissistic title, especially in a country where hamburgers don't run very deep.
-This shouldn’t necessarily deter you from visiting Bamba Marha, a small burger chain in Budapest, as their €5 cheeseburgers offer some of the best value for money in the city’s artisan burgerland: a nicely charred 130 gram / 4.6 ounce patty enclosed by a sesame bun and garnished with cheddar, lettuce, tomato, red onions, and a slathering of sauce. .
+Let’s get the awkward part out of the way: one of the co-owners of Bamba Marha fashions himself as Hungary's “burger pope,” a curiously narcissistic title, especially in a country where hamburgers don't run very deep.
+This shouldn’t necessarily deter you from visiting Bamba Marha, a small burger chain in Budapest, as their €5 cheeseburgers offer some of the best value for money in the city’s artisan burgerland: a nicely charred 130 gram / 4.6 ounce patty enclosed by a sesame bun and garnished with cheddar, lettuce, tomato, red onions, and a slathering of sauce.

-For a deeply local experience, trek out to Big Daddy Burger in the south of Budapest, a half-hour bus ride away from downtown.
-Flanked by grey, communist-era high-rises lies this not particularly inviting, flimsy wooden shack, painted in red, white and blue.
-The cheap, kitschy 'Merican decor (I couldn't be sure that they're being ironic) features decorative license plates from Texas, Florida, and Missouri and plenty of other tchotchkes. .
+For a deeply local experience, trek out to Big Daddy Burger in the south of Budapest, located a half-hour away from downtown by bus.
+Flanked by drab communist-era high-rises lies this quirky place inside a flimsy wooden shack, painted in red, white and blue.
+The kitschy 'Merican decor — I'm not sure whether it's ironic — features plenty of tchotchkes and decorative license plates from states like Texas, Florida, and Missouri.